zouyonghe/High-Performance-Online-Bookstore/README.md

 [Gorm](https://github.com/go-gorm/gorm) is a fantastic ORM library for Golang, aims to be developer friendly.

 [Viper](https://github.com/spf13/viper) is a complete configuration solution for Go applications including 12-Factor apps.

+[Casbin](https://github.com/casbin/casbin) is a powerful and efficient open-source access control library for Golang projects.

 ## License 版权信息